TBD54566975/tbdex/rest-api/README.md

 ## List Exchanges

 ### Description
-Returns an array containing IDs of exchanges started by the requesting DID
+Returns a map of Exchange ID to array of tbdex messages forming the exchange

 ### Authentication
 Uses DID authn via Bearer token in header.